 If you’re short on time, though, it’s not a deal breaker.
 They are still awfully good, even without the pre-toasting.

-As I mentioned in my post called The rundown on air fryers, air fryers cook by whipping hot air around food.
+As I mentioned in my vegan air fryer recipes post, air fryers cook by whipping hot air around food.

 The topping options are limitless!
 Here are some ideas to get you started.